DAF XF H2 Innovation Truck

 An interesting option for the future

 The philosophy of DAF is that we need to explore all technologies on the road to sustainable road transport.
 And hydrogen (H2)?
 Hydrogen-powered trucks are certainly a promising alternative in the long term, especially for medium and long distances.
-There are even two options: a fuel cell uses hydrogen to generate electricity to power the electric motor, or hydrogen is used directly as fuel for the internal combustion engine.
-In both cases, green hydrogen can reduce CO2 emissions by 100%.
+There are even two options: the first in which a fuel cell uses hydrogen to generate electricity to drive the electric motor, and secondly where hydrogen is used directly as fuel for the hydrogen engine.
+In both cases, CO2 can be reduced by 100%.

 Comprehensive experience with hydrogen

-DAF’s parent company PACCAR – together with Toyota and Shell – has gained significant experience with trucks with hydrogentechnology, that utilize a fuel cell.
-Extensive tests have been conducted in and around the Port of Los Angeles.
+DAF’s parent company PACCAR has already gained a lot of experience (in cooperation with Toyota and Shell) with trucks with hydrogen technology , that utilize a fuel cell.
+Extensive testing has been done in recent years in and around the Port of Los Angeles.

 PACCAR and Toyota Motor North America, Inc. (Toyota) have even announced an expansion of their joint efforts for the development and production of zero-emission Kenworth and Peterbilt trucks with hydrogen fuel cells (FCEV).